Middle School

 Grade 7

-Religion 7 explores all events of Christ’s life and helps students discover why these events are worthy of reflection and imitation.
-Students examine creation accounts, with an emphasis on the literary form and God’s original plan for us.
-They also learn about God's covenants with His people, from the Abramic Covenant through the New Covenant.
-The class deepens its understanding of the life and teachings of Jesus, culminating with Jesus’ death, Resurrection, and Ascension.
-Students learn how The Paschal Mystery provides salvation, helps us make sense of suffering, and bestows life after death.
-Finally, we focus on our communion with God in prayer.
+Religion 7 explores all events of Christ's life and helps students discover why these events are worthy of reflection and imitation.
+First, students examine creation accounts, emphasizing the literary form and God's original plan for us.
+They also learn about God's covenants with His people from the Abrahamic Covenant through the New Covenant.
+Next, students deepen their understanding of the life and teachings of Jesus, culminating with Jesus' death, Resurrection, and Ascension.
+Next, students learn how The Paschal Mystery provides salvation, helps us make sense of suffering, and bestows life after death.
+Finally, students focus on communion with God in prayer.

 Grade 8

-Religion 8 is aimed at helping students understand that in and through the Church they encounter the living Jesus Christ.
-Students begin with the origins of the Church as established by Jesus, according to God’s purpose and mission.
-The course explores how the Holy Spirit sustained and sanctified the early Church, with a focus on the Gifts of the Holy Spirit.
-Students discuss the marks of the Church (One, Holy, Catholic, Apostolic), and examine the images of the Church in scripture.
-The Church’s relationship with other religions (Ecumenism, Judaism, Islam) is also explored.
-Finally, we establish our unique, active place within the Church by studying the tradition of the Catholic Social Teachings.
+Religion 8 aims to help students understand that in and through the Church, they encounter the living Jesus Christ.
+Students begin the course by examining the origins of the Church as established by Jesus, according to God's purpose and mission.
+Next, the course explores how the Holy Spirit sustained and sanctified the early Church, focusing on the Gifts of the Holy Spirit.
+Students then discuss the marks of the Church (One, Holy, Catholic, Apostolic), and examine the images of the Church in scripture.
+The Church's relationship with other religions (Ecumenism, Judaism, Islam) is also explored.
+Finally, students explore their unique, active place within the Church by studying the tradition of the Catholic Social Teachings.

 Visual Arts

-The Middle School fine arts program encourages students to take creative risks, develop an artistic voice, and practice important problem-solving skills.
-Students explore a wide array of media, including: drawing, painting, print-making, sculpture, ceramics, and mixed media.
-At times, class projects are cross-curricular in nature with other disciplines to help enforce important concepts.
-The program also helps students to establish a lifelong commitment to the conversion of social action and the arts through a foundation built on the Goals of Sacred Heart education.
+The Middle School fine arts program encourages students to take creative risks, develop an artistic voice, and practice critical problem-solving skills.
+Students explore various media, including drawing, painting, printmaking, sculpture, ceramics, and mixed media.
+Class projects are often cross-curricular with other disciplines to help reinforce important concepts.
+Through a philosophical foundation rooted in the Goals of Sacred Heart education, the program also helps students establish a lifelong commitment to the relationship between social awareness and the arts.

 Performing Arts

-The performing arts are an integral part of educating the whole child at Stone Ridge.
-In Middle School, students choose between chorus, band and orchestra.
-Through one of these offerings, students celebrate and connect with history, diverse cultures and their own imagination.
-Creative expression is encouraged through improvisation and personal interpretation during class and in performance.
-In addition to musicianship and presentational style, students are challenged to build technique, gain discipline through practice and strive towards a level of excellence.
-Formal and informal performance opportunities allow ensemble members to learn life skills and grow in character with enhanced focus, sensitivity, teamwork, listening skills, balance, self-awareness, respect for the arts and for each other’s work.
+The Performing Arts are integral to educating the whole child at Stone Ridge.
+In Grades 5 and 6, students choose among chorus, band, and orchestra.
+In Grades 7 and 8, students may choose a music ensemble as a yearlong arts elective.
+In their performing arts ensembles, students celebrate and connect with musical history, diverse cultures, and their own imagination.
+Creative expression is encouraged through improvisation and personal interpretation during class and performance.
+In addition to musicianship and presentational style, students are challenged to build technique, gain discipline through practice, and strive toward a level of excellence.
+Formal and informal performance opportunities allow ensemble members to learn life skills and character growth with enhanced focus, sensitivity, teamwork, listening skills, balance, self-awareness, and respect for the arts and each other's work.

 Physical Education/Sports

-The physical education program helps each student explore and enhance their physical ability while continuing to understand the importance of a healthy lifestyle.
-In grade 5, students are exposed to a variety of basic movements to create and develop their physical intelligence, rich with sport specific and non-sport specific units that focus on adaptability, agility, flexibility, strength and power, endurance, rhythmic and synchronized movements, stability, spatial orientation and reactive ability.
-In grades 6-8, students begin early engagement for talent development and may try out and participate in an organized sports team during the fall, winter and spring seasons.
-Students who participate on a sports team will not take physical education; they may choose among an array of sports, including: field hockey, soccer, cross country, volleyball, basketball, swimming, track and field, softball, lacrosse and tennis.
-This allows students to gain exposure to targeted sports of their choosing.
-If students in grades 6-8 elect not to participate on a sports team, they will engage in physical education classes that will explore self-defense, swim aerobics, walking fitness, archery, handball, ultimate frisbee and frisbee golf.
+The physical education program helps students explore and enhance their physical ability while continuing to understand the importance of a healthy lifestyle.
+In Grade 5, students are exposed to various basic movements to create and develop their physical intelligence, rich with sport-specific and non-sport-specific units.
+Grade 5 athletes focus on adaptability, agility, flexibility, strength and power, endurance, rhythmic and synchronized movements, stability, spatial orientation, and reactive ability.
+In Grades 6-8, students begin early engagement for talent development and may try out for and participate in an organized sports team during the fall, winter, and spring seasons.
+Students may choose among various sports, including field hockey, soccer, cross country, volleyball, basketball, swimming, track and field, softball, lacrosse, and tennis.
+Students in Grades 6-8 who do not participate on a sports team will engage in physical education classes exploring self-defense, swim aerobics, walking fitness, yoga, archery, handball, ultimate frisbee, and frisbee golf.

 At Stone Ridge, we offer more!